simonZhou86/simonZhou86.github.io/_pages/about.md

 - John Ursell Tutor Award, Queen's University, 2020

 ## 🚩 Other Milestones
-I obtained my Honours Bachelor's degree in Computing, *Specialized in Computing and Mathematics* from [Queen's University](https://www.queensu.ca/).
+- I obtained my Honours Bachelor's degree in Computing, *Specialized in Computing and Mathematics* from [Queen's University](https://www.queensu.ca/).
 During my undergrad years, I have the privilege to work under the supervision of [Prof. Parvin Mousavi](https://www.cs.queensu.ca/people/Parvin/Mousavi) at the [Medical Informatics Laboratory](https://medi.cs.queensu.ca/) on my undergraduate honours thesis, *"Domain Transfer Through Image-to-Image Translation in Prostate Cancer Detection"*; and [Prof. Yanglei Song](https://sites.google.com/view/yangleisong) on the Contextual Multi-Armed Bandit problem.
 You can see more details in the Publicaton section on the top.
-I graduated from Yale Secondary School, a beautiful secondary school in British Columbia in June 2017.
+- I graduated from [Yale Secondary School](https://yale.abbyschools.ca/), a beautiful high school in British Columbia in June 2017.

 Navigate the top bar for more details, enjoy!